 What can be done about it in physical therapy?

 As a physical therapist that treats issues at the knee, I find the typical treatments – ranging from exercises and stretches to injections and medications – lack a plan.
 Many times there is not a diagnosis or focus on the root problem.
-Your physical therapist may do numerous different treatments, but the must do the following or you should look for a different practitioner:
+Your physical therapist may do numerous different treatments, but they must do the following or you should look for a different practitioner.

 Develop a working diagnosis of the pain generator

 The first step in getting your knee to feel better is to get an accurate diagnosis.
+We call it understanding the problem.
 A working diagnosis in physical therapy means you are constantly updating your mental model of the patient’s knee pain and injury.
 A physical therapist may encounter a patient with severe knee osteoarthritis but the true pain generator is the patellar tendon that crosses the front of the joint.
 If you miss the patellar tendinopathy, the patient’s pain will not go away even if the joint motion improves.

 Test and retest the diagnosis with a specific treatment to alleviate the symptoms